PleaseStateTheNatureOfYourInquiry/VenusResearchWorkBook/docs/workbook.rst

      34˚: 0.8000 / 0.6420 = 1.2461 +/- 0.1610 (# points =  13)

-It can be seen that the statistics for last three images (which correspond to the  :ref:`last row here<orbitimagesexample>`), is based on very low numbers, compared to the ingress images.
+It can be seen that the statistics for the last three images (which correspond to the points with low phase angles in the :ref:`plots here<orbitimagesexample>`), is based on very low numbers, compared to the ingress images.
 The uncertainties in the last three are (therefore) larger.
-I am not sure how to compare these two sets properly.
+I see no obvious reason to discard these images at low phase angles from the analyses though.
+I did experiment with taking a lower limit for the number of points in a latitude-longitude box.
+This is described and shown :ref:`below <excludinglowphaseangleimages>`.

 I can make three types plots: